cri-o/cri-o/tutorial.md

 This section will walk you through installing the following components:

 * crio - The implementation of the Kubernetes CRI, which manages Pods.
-* crioctl - The crio client for testing.
+* crictl - The CRI client for testing.
 * cni - The Container Network Interface
 * runc - The OCI runtime to launch the container